geochronology, geodynamics, Asian tectonics

 Students & Student Opportunities

-- Kalin McDannell (Ph.D candidate, thermochronology and landscape evolution of the Hangay Mountains, Mongolia; geochronology of clinker deposits)
+- Kalin McDannell (Ph.D. candidate, thermochronology and landscape evolution of the Hangay Mountains, Mongolia; thermochronological assessment of craton stability; rapid sample screening and correction of U-Th/He apatite ages)

-- Jen Schmidt (Ph.D candidate, kinetic intercalibration of thermochronometers using the Little Devil's Postpile intrusion, Yosemite; unroofing history of SE Tibet)
+- Jen Schmidt (Ph.D. candidate, kinetic intercalibration of thermochronometers using the Little Devil's Postpile intrusion, Yosemite; unroofing history of the SE Lhasa Block, Tibet)

 I'm always on the lookout for students interested in tectonics, geodynamics, or applications of geochronology and thermochronology to tectonics.
 I feel strongly that student training should include a blend of field work, applied studies that use modern techniques to solve geological problems, and laboratory experiments that help us better understand the tools we use.
 I also think that graduate training should be broad, aimed at developing skills like critical thinking and synthesis of data.
 I'm supportive of students who seek training across earth systems and beyond, and wish to pay some attention to career development and polishing professional skills.

-Facilities for research in geochronology include systems for U-Th/He and 40Ar/39Ar geochronology (with both furnace, and UV and CO2 lasers) as well as a basic set-up for fission-track dating.
+Facilities for research in geochronology include systems for U-Th/He and 40Ar/39Ar geochronology (with both furnace, and UV and CO2 lasers).
 Relevant supporting facilities include a stable-isotope geochemistry laboratory housed within the department, and excellent facilities for sample characterization housed in other departments on campus.
 Extensive computing facilities for data analysis include workstations provided in the geochronology lab and the department; GIS software is available on departmental machines and widely used.

 Recent and Representative Publications